Sedgwick County: Tanganyika Falls Splash Park can reopen this weekend

 The Park’s improvements meet the CDC’s Model Aquatic Health Code (MAHC) (www.cdc.gov/mahc) which is guidance to help ensure healthy and safe experiences in public pools, hot tubs, and splash parks.

 Individuals who visited Tanganyika Wildlife Park from May 28 through June 19 are asked to complete a survey designed to help investigators determine the cause of the outbreak and the number of people affected.
 People who visited the Park who became ill, as well as those who did not become ill, should complete the survey.
-The survey is at https://tinyurl.com/kssplash.
+The survey can be accessed here.

 We appreciate all the support we have received through this process and can’t express how much it means to the Tanganyika family.
 As a thank you, we will be extending the season for the splash park beyond Labor Day.
 As long as the weather holds out, we will have it open!